 The Carrier Infinity Series 24ANB1 central air-conditioning system lands in fourth place at TopTenReviews.com.
 "Good insulation and quality construction make this a quiet and efficient choice for your new central air conditioner, says Grant Morgan.

 Review: Carrier Infinity Series 24ANB1, Grant Morgan, Not Dated

 ConsumerReports.org doesn't test or rate the Carrier Infinity 24ANB1, but the Carrier brand is among the ones listed in its latest survey of central air-conditioner reliability.
-The survey is based on responses from 34,000 readers and reports the frequency of repair of units bought between 2007 and mid-2013.
+The survey is based on responses from more than 16,000 readers and reports the frequency of repair of units bought between 2008 and 2015.

 Review: The most reliable central air conditioning systems, Editors of ConsumerReports.org, May 2014

 FurnaceCompare.com has the largest collection of owner reviews for central air conditioners on the web.
 The Carrier brand as a whole gets middling reviews, with about 30 percent of owners recommending it.
 Most of the negative reviews focus on durability, and some also complain about customer service.
 However, the positive reviews praise performance and point out that problems are often a result of poor installation.
 Though it's based on only eight responses, the Infinity series is rated tops among Carrier air conditioners.

 Review: Consumer Reviews of CARRIER Central Air Conditioners, Contributors to FurnaceCompare.com, As of June 2016